 Consider some implications of relativism.
-If you are an art expert who loves Rembrandt while your eight year-old sister thinks her doodling is the best art, as a relativist you cannot consistently maintain that your opinion about art is better than your sister’s.
-And if you eat healthy, exercise, maintain an ideal weight, and engage in stress reduction activities; you cannot consistently argue that your lifestyle is healthier than your roommate who eats poorly, lives a sedentary lifestyle, is overweight, and smokes to relieve stress.
-After all, its’ all relative.
+If you are an art expert who loves Rembrandt while your eight-year-old sister thinks her doodling is the best art, as a relativist you cannot consistently maintain that your opinion about art is better than your sister’s.
+And if you eat well, exercise, maintain an ideal weight, and engage in stress reduction activities; you cannot consistently argue that your lifestyle is healthier than your roommate who eats poorly, lives a sedentary lifestyle, is overweight, and smokes to relieve stress.
+After all, it’s all relative.
 Or suppose your brother has a Ph.D. in physics from Oxford and has recently found compelling evidence for superstring theory.
-As a relativist you have no justification to say that your brother knows more about physical reality than your mother, who believes that she lives in a universe comprised of tiny, invisible gremlins whose gyrations are responsible for the expansion of the universe.
+As a relativist, you have no justification to say that your brother knows more about physical reality than your mother, who believes that she lives in a universe composed of tiny, invisible gremlins whose gyrations are responsible for the expansion of the universe.
 After all, physicists have their view of reality and your Mom has hers, and that’s the end of it.

 Critique of Relativism

 Do you really believe that the palm reader knows as much about the physical universe or the future as a physicist?
 (If you do, it’s costing you money!)
 Or that farmers know as much about medicine as physicians?
 Or that auto mechanics know as much about the brain as neurophysiologists?
-Or that the principles of aeronautical engineering can fly planes, but holding hands and chanting “up, up, and away” works just as well?
+Or that airplanes stay aloft because we understand the principles of aeronautical engineering, but holding hands and chanting “up, up, and away” works just as well?
 If you’re a relativist you have to believe all these things, because nothing is true or false.
 But is everything just relative?
 You might say this, but do you really believe it?
 Would you rather drive over a bridge built by the army corps of engineers, or one made of duct tape built by psychics?
-Do you believe that the one bridge is as good as the other?
+Do you believe that one bridge is as good as the other?
 Would you consult the next person you meet to determine if you need heart disease, or would you ask a cardiologist instead?
 And don’t you ask experts because you assume there really are truths about the universe?

 In addition to the outrageous implications of relativism, there are other reasons why relativism is problematic.
-Consider the statement “I know you don’t think I’m a poached egg, but I think I’m one, so it is true for me.
-Now what does this mean?
-All it means is that you believe something such as: you’re a poached egg, or that the moon is made of cheese, or Elvis is alive and well in Mozambique.
+Consider the statement “I know you don’t think I’m a poached egg, but I think I’m one, so it is true for me.”
+Now, what does this mean?
+All it means is that you believe something such as you’re a poached egg, or that the moon is made of cheese, or Elvis is alive and living in Mozambique.
 To say that something is true—for you—doesn’t add truth to a statement; it merely reports that you believe something.
 But here’s the rub.
 Believing something doesn’t make it true!
 You aren’t a poached egg; the moon isn’t made of cheese, and Elvis isn’t alive and well in Mozambique.
-To respond with, those statements are true for me is just silly because you’re human, the moon is a rock, and Elvis is dead.
+To respond that those statements are true for me is just silly because you’re human, the moon is a rock, and Elvis is dead.
 And those things are true for me, and for you!
 The truth is independent of your beliefs.

-Moreover relativism is logically incoherent.
+Moreover, relativism is logically incoherent.
 Consider the statement: all truth is relative.
 If this statement is objectively true, then relativism is false because there is at least one objective truth—namely, the truth that truth is relative.
-Thus, it is logically incoherent to say, all truth is relative is objectively true.
 But if the statement is only subjectively true, then, as we have already seen, this just means that you believe in relativism.
-Thus, by claiming that truth is relative you either contradict yourself or make a trivial claim with nothing to recommend your belief.
+Thus, by claiming that truth is relative, you either contradict yourself or make a trivial claim with nothing to recommend your belief.
 (The other possibilities?
 Relativism is objectively false, in which case you obviously shouldn’t be a relativist; or relativism is subjectively false, in which case you don’t believe in it.)

 In reply, you could construct a new proposition: all truth is relative except the claim that “all truth is relative except the claim that all truth is relative.”
 (Hang on if you feel you need a beer!)
-This is known as an infinite regress argument; you continue to construct a new claim to infinity.
+This is known as an infinite regress argument; you continue to construct a new claim to save your previous claim indefinitely.
 But whatever proposition you advance, we can always show that what you’re claiming is either a contradiction or just states your belief in relativism.
 Now you don’t want to be contradicting yourself because that’s just silly.
-And you don’t want to say that you believe in relativism, because you just believe in it without any reason.
+And you don’t want to say that you believe in relativism because you just believe in it without any reason.
 Thus relativism is either self-refuting or trivial.

 Relativism, the Unknown, and Belief

-Relativism also seduces because you might confuse your inability to know the truth with there being no truth.
+Relativism also seduces you because you might confuse your inability to know the truth with there being no truth.
 I don’t know if intelligent life exists elsewhere in the universe, but intelligent life either does or doesn’t exist elsewhere—my inability to determine the truth is irrelevant to the actual truth about the matter.
-You may not know whether God exists or not, or if the author of this text is married with children, but God either exists or does not, and I either do or don’t have a wife and children.
-The fact that you don’t know what 2 + 2 equals, doesn’t mean there is no solution to the problem; it means your bad at arithmetic.
+You may not know whether any Gods exist or not, or if the author of this text is married with children, but Gods either exist or they don’t, and I either do or don’t have a wife and children.
+The fact that you don’t know what 2 + 2 equals, doesn’t mean there is no solution to the problem; it means you’re bad at arithmetic.
 Therefore, your inability to distinguish between truth and falsity is not evidence for the truth of relativism.

 This leads to a related idea.
 Don’t confuse the fervency of your belief with a belief being true.
-You may be convinced the universe is teeming with intelligent life, that God exists, or that the author of this text has six wives, but this doesn’t mean these beliefs are true.
+You may be convinced the universe is teeming with intelligent life, that a God exists, or that the author of this text has six wives, but this doesn’t mean these beliefs are true.
 Remember that you often believe things that are mistaken.
 You may believe that continental drift is impossible, that biological evolution didn’t happen, or that relativity theory is bogus.
-But your belief has nothing to with the truth or falsity of these ideas.
+But your belief has nothing to do with the truth or falsity of these ideas.
+(In fact, continental drift, biological evolution, and relativity theory are all true beyond any reasonable doubt.)
 Therefore, the strength of your belief in something—say that all truth is relative—is not evidence for the truth of relativism.